andrejacobs/go-analyse/planning/Specs.md

 -   `ngrams`

-    -   Input files can also be tar.gz.
+    -   Input files can also be zip.
     -   URLs can be specified instead of files to fetch corpora from the web.
 E.g. A GET request is made to the URL and then parsed.
         -   Would then need to think about allowing netscape style cookies.txt and also setting the user-agent.
         -   What about retries? exponential back-off.